The Ultimate Plan to Lose Belly Fat

 B. Brace your abs and lift your hips off the floor until you're balancing on your forearm and feet so that your body forms a diagonal line.
 Hold for 30 to 45 seconds.
 If you can't hold that long, stay up as long as you can and then repeat until you've held for 30 seconds total.
 Switch sides and repeat.

-More great stabilization moves: The standard plank and the anti-rotation hold.
+More great stabilization moves: The standard plank and the Paloff Press.

-The Best Abs Exercises: Walkout from Pushup Position
+The Best Abs Exercises: Walkout to Push-Up (Inchworm)

 Why it works: This advanced plank exercise involves full-body movement, such as using the arms and legs, while incorporating resistance to strengthen your entire core.